PurdueAGEC652/AGEC652_2023/syllabus/syllabus.md

 - **S.2 - I can computationally represent nonlinear systems of equations as fixed-point and rootfinding problems and numerically solve them**
 - S.3 - I can computationally represent and numerically solve nonlinear complementarity problems
 - S.4 - I can identify and explain the pros and cons of different solution methods, including derivative-free, Newton, and Quasi-Newton methods

-**Function Approximation (A)**

-- A.1 - I can explain and program function interpolations with spectral methods
-- A.2 - I can explain and program function interpolations with finite element methods
-- A.3 - I can computationally represent and numerically solve functional equations using the collocation method

 **Optimization (O)**